setsuna25th3/graduation-thesis/README.md

-# Deepfake Detection
+# Deepfake Image Detection

-This repository provides the full workflow for training, inference, and result aggregation on common deepfake datasets such as DFDC, FaceForensics++, Celeb-DF, and DeepfakeTIMIT.

 Dataset download: [Google Drive link](https://drive.google.com/drive/folders/1s_HMAa7mC_0lyKJTIOVkigA8zQYzv1dH?usp=drive_link)

+This repository is focused on image-based deepfake prediction.
+The main entry point is `prediction.py`, which scans an image folder, predicts each image as real or fake, and exports the results to JSON.

-## Highlights
+## What It Does

-- Supports two model variants: `ed` and `vae`.
-- Runs inference on a single image, an image folder, a single video, or a dataset directory.
-- Exports predictions to JSON for metric analysis and ROC plotting.
-- Saves checkpoints, metrics, and weights in a dedicated folder for easier management.
+- Predicts deepfake labels for images in a folder tree.

-## Quick Structure
+- Supports two inference modes: `ed`, `vae`, or both together.

-- `train.py`: trains the model.
+- Saves prediction results in the `result/` directory.
+- Computes Accuracy, F1-score, ROC-AUC, FPR, and FNR when ground-truth labels can be inferred from folder names.

+## Project Files

-- `prediction.py`: runs image inference.
+- `prediction.py`: image prediction script.
-- `my_predict.py`: runs video or dataset-based inference.
-- `result_all.py`: aggregates results from the `result/` directory and plots ROC curves.
-- `model/`: model definitions and loading utilities.
+- `model/`: model definitions, config, and loading helpers.
-- `dataset/`: data loading utilities.
+- `result/`: exported JSON prediction files.
+- `img/`: generated plots and figures.
+- `requirements.txt`: Python dependencies.

 ## Requirements

 Python 3.10+ is recommended.
-A GPU is helpful for faster training, but the project can also run on CPU.

 Main packages listed in `requirements.txt`: